Updated: 11/29/2022 | Fine Dining Review of Arpège in Paris, France

 #7 Sea Urchin with Langoustines

 Another dish I thoroughly enjoyed.
 The uni and langoustines were combined to create a creamy and synchronous seafood experience.
-I appreciated that the course was not heavily seasoned so that you could taste the freshness of the ingredients.
+I appreciated that the course was not heavily seasoned so that you could actually taste the ingredients and their freshness.

 #8 Leek with Apples

 This dish was interesting.
-It is something I would actually try making at home.
-The purity of vegetable flavors within the dish was very appreciated.
+It is something I would actually try making at home as a healthy snack.
+The vegetable and fruit flavors were subtle yet very present.
+The balance of flavor was very appreciated.

 #9 Beetroot Tartare